 than in the arms of our Mother, the Church."

 ~Fr.
 Michael Schmitz (in From Love, For Love, By Love)

-Yellow *** indicates good starting points
+Blue *** indicates good starting points

 The best way to fully appreciate the integrity of the teachings of the Catholic Church on same-sex attraction is to begin with a study of the Church's understanding of sexuality in the context of a fuller understanding of human person, the meaning of the body, and, ultimately, the meaning of love as a gift of self.
 A study of the writings and talks of Blessed John Paul II on this topic is invaluable.